Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Local-DP Conformal Prediction

-\textbf{User's side Procedure.} For each user \(i\) with pair \((x_i, y_i)\): \begin{enumerate} \item Compute the conformity score \( S_i = S(x_i, y_i) \) locally. \item Compare \( S_i \) with a threshold \( q(j) \) provided by the aggregator.
+\textbf{User-side Procedure.} For each user \(i\) with pair \((x_i, y_i)\): \begin{enumerate} \item Compute the conformity score \( S_i = S(x_i, y_i) \) locally. \item Compare \( S_i \) with a threshold \( q(j) \) provided by the aggregator.
 (Note that each user has a single interaction with the aggregator -- see details in Aggregator's procedure). \item Return a binary response using randomized response (RR), ensuring \( \varepsilon \)-LDP. \end{enumerate}

 \textbf{Aggregator Procedure.} The aggregator collects the binary responses from users over a binary search procedure.
 The process starts by defining an initial range that is guaranteed to contain the desired $(1 - \alpha)$-quantile.
 The range is repeatedly divided in half through a binary search procedure.
 At each step $j$, a midpoint $q(j)$ is calculated, and a subset of the users is used to privately estimate how many data points fall below this midpoint.
 This estimation is done using randomized response, which ensures that the algorithm complies with privacy guarantees.
 Depending on the results of this estimation, the algorithm updates the range: if too many data points are estimated to fall below the midpoint, the upper boundary is adjusted; if too few, the lower boundary is adjusted.
 Note that the subsets of users used at each step are disjoint, which assures that each user has at most one interaction with the aggregator.
-This process continues until either the estimate $\hat{Z}^{(j)}$ satisfies $|\hat{Z}^{(j)} - (1-\alpha)| \leq \Delta$ or the interval length $s_{high} - s_{low}$ becomes smaller than a predefined threshold $\tau$.
+This process continues until either the estimate $\hat{Z}^{(j)}$ satisfies $1-\alpha \le \hat{Z}^{(j)} \le 1-\alpha + \Delta$ or the interval length $s_{high} - s_{low}$ becomes smaller than a predefined threshold $\tau$.
 In Theorem~\ref{theorem:main_ldpcps} we give the concrete sample complexity, under which we can estimate $\hat{Z}^{(j)}$ both privately and accurately in all iterations of the binary search.
 Once the aggregator finds the desired estimation, denoted \( \hat{q} \), the aggregator can now construct the prediction set as: \( C_{\hat{q}}(x) \;=\; \{\, y \mid S(x,y) \le \hat{q}\}. \) User's side and aggregator's side procedures depicted in Algorithm box \ref{alg:3}.